WDF Asia-Pacific Cup

 The WDF Asia-Pacific Cup is a darts tournament held biennially since 1974.
 The tournament consists of a team championship, a pairs championship and a singles championship.
 All events have a men's competition, and a women's competition.
-The most recent Asia-Pacific Cup was held in 2010, in Tokyo, Japan.
+The most recent Asia-Pacific Cup was held in 2024, in Taipei, Taiwan.

 The tournament was originally known as the WDF Pacific Cup, but was renamed the Asia-Pacific Cup in 2000.
 It also initially featured teams from North America until the formation of the WDF Americas Cup in 2002.